peregrinescode/peregrinescode.github.io/projects.md

 Logs output of texcount to a csv file for advanced word counting analysis.

 ### [speedmon](https://github.com/peregrinescode/speedmon)
-Simple cron job for logging internet speed, plus some plotting features.> A basic website (to be hosted on a raspberry pi).
+Simple cron job for logging internet speed, plus some plotting features.